What Is A Turnkey House? A Guide For Investors

 - Remote investing is a double-edged sword.
 On one hand, you’ll be able to collect rent without having an active presence at the property.
 But at the same time, remote owners aren’t able to check in on the property themselves to make sure everything is running smoothly.

 How To Find A Turnkey House

-Turnkey homes are available all across the country, but that doesn’t mean every opportunity will yield the same returns.
+Turnkey homes are available across the country, but that doesn’t mean every opportunity will yield the same returns.
 A successful turnkey strategy starts with finding properties that are in the most profitable markets, or markets that are just about to see an increase in value or demand.

 If you’re ready to buy a rental house, there are several factors you should monitor as you begin your search.
 Historically, turnkey properties thrive in areas where the average monthly mortgage payment is cheaper than rent.
 By investing in areas that are highly saturated with renter demand, you can earn a profit based on the difference between what you paid for the property and the going cost for rent.
 A city with a growing population, inexpensive real estate and low vacancy rates could be the ideal candidate for the location of your first turnkey rental.

 Turnkey investing follows many of the same core principles as any other type of rental.
 These include:

 - Looking for areas with low tenant default rates.

 - Finding properties that fit within your budget.